Choisissez ce que vous souhaitez recevoir :

 In order to keep our schedule, the ITER Organization and the Domestic Agencies need to integrate better.
 The new tool called "Integrated Product Teams" (IPT) is an important approach in this respect.
-In its meeting last week, the Management Advisory Committee (MAC) strongly encouraged the IO and the DAs to proceed this way and to implement IPTs as soon as possible.
+In its meeting last week, the Management Advisory Committee (MAC) strongly encouraged the ITER Organization and the Domestic Agencies to proceed this way and to implement IPTs as soon as possible.

 At this stage, establishing a better way of working together is crucial for the success of this project.
 Out of the 26 Procurement Arrangements that were scheduled to be signed by end of this year, so far only seven have been signed.
 So, immediate action to recover the delay is necessary.

 As for this coming Council meeting starting on 19 November here in Cadarache, there are some critical subjects on the agenda.
-The budgets for the following years need to be discussed and IO expects the one for 2009 to be fixed.
-The long-term accumulative resource estimates for construction period has been subject to an independent review by the panel led by Dr. Frank Briscoe.
+The budgets for the following years need to be discussed and the ITER Organization expects the one for 2009 to be fixed.
+The long-term accumulative resource estimates for construction period has been subject to an independent review by the panel led by Frank Briscoe.

-The ITER VV is a double wall box structure and the space between the inner and outer shells of the VV is filled with pre-assembled or modular blocks.
-These blocks are called "in-wall shielding".
-There are two types of IWS: primary IWS provides an effective neutron shielding, while ferromagnetic inserts provide neutron shielding and reduce the toroidal field ripple.
+The ITER vacuum vessel is a double-wall box structure, with a space between the inner and outer shells that is filled with pre-assembled or modular blocks.
+These blocks are called "in-wall shielding."
+There are two types of in-wall shielding: primary in-wall shielding provides effective neutron shielding, while ferromagnetic inserts provide neutron shielding and reduce the toroidal field ripple.

-The Indian DA will fabricate and deliver more than 6000 shielding blocks for installation into the VV sectors in Korea and the EU, while yet more blocks will be delivered to ITER for installation in the field joints regions when the VV sectors are assembled at Cadarache.
+The Indian Domestic Agency is in charge of the procurement and delivery of more than 6,000 shielding blocks for installation into the vacuum vessel sectors being manufactured in Korea and Europe, while yet more blocks will be delivered to ITER for installation in the field joint regions when the vacuum vessel sectors are assembled in-pit.
 The weight of each neutron shielding plate can vary between 50 and 500 kg depending on its location.

-The space between the inner and outer shells of the VV is also used for cooling and so the IWS will be exposed to water.
+The space between the inner and outer shells of the vacuum vessel is also used for cooling and so the in-wall shielding blocks will be exposed to water.
 Understandably there was concern regarding corrosion and the radiation levels of the cooling water.
-Other topics included interfaces with the IWS, electromagnetic loading and ferromagnetic material distribution.
+Other topics included interfaces with the in-wall shielding, electromagnetic loading, and ferromagnetic material distribution.

-The deadline for the completion of the PA is 20 November, followed by signature by the Indian DA by the end of December 2008.
+The deadline for the completion of the Procurement Arrangement is 20 November, followed by signature by the Indian Domestic Agency by the end of December 2008.

 As a service to the nuclear fusion research community, the winning paper will be freely available to read until the end of March 2009 at http://www.iop.org/.

-An IO-DA workshop on HAZard and OPerability analysis (HAZOP) took place last week.
-Together with more that 15 representatives from all seven Domestic Agencies, the ITER Tritium Group and a US consultant went through a first general presentation of the analysis that will be required for all ITER systems wetted by tritium.
+An ITER Organization-Domestic Agency workshop on HAZard and OPerability analysis (HAZOP) took place last week.
+Together with more that 15 representatives from all seven Domestic Agencies, the ITER tritium group and a consultant from the United States went through a first general presentation of the analysis that will be required for all ITER systems wetted by tritium.
 The HAZOP studies will help to define a safe system design and acceptance criteria for ITER equipment.
 The method will thus be used to help design all tritium loops within ITER.
-The two-day training was an initiative of US ITER together with the ITER Tritium group.
+The two-day training was an initiative of US ITER together with the ITER tritium group.
 As a conclusion, the usefulness of this approach was recognized and the implementation plan discussed.

 Click here to read the press release...

-Even in the event of only a slight injury, you should immediately call the Rescue Team (CEA FLS), by dialling 18 (or cell phone 04 42 25 22 18 — or using the emergency call button).
-CEA FLS is authorised to look after injured people and to transport them to the Medical Centre; before the arrival of the FLS, the ITER First Aid Team is here to secure the area and carry out first emergency actions.
+Even in the event of only a slight injury, you should immediately call the rescue team (CEA FLS), by dialing 18 (or 04 42 25 22 18—or by using the emergency call button).
+CEA FLS is authorized to look after injured people and to transport them to the Medical Centre; before the arrival of the FLS, the ITER First Aid Team is here to secure the area and carry out initial emergency actions.

-An Indian-built launcher carrying the one-and-a-half-tonne satellite blasted off from Satish Dhawan Space Centre in Sriharikota, an island off the coast of Andhra Pradesh, at about 06:20 local time (00:50 GMT) last Wednesday 22nd October.
+An Indian-built launcher carrying a one-and-a-half-tonne satellite blasted off from Satish Dhawan Space Centre in Sriharikota, an island off the coast of Andhra Pradesh, at about 06:20 local time (00:50 GMT) last Wednesday 22 October.